Create Beautiful Responsive Photo & Video Galleries For Your Site in Minutes

 How to use JetPack Lazy Load and Envira’s Lazy Load together

-To allow the JetPack filter to work on all images except Envira images, just add the following code to a new file at /wp-content/plugins/envira-jp-lazy-load-filter.php:
+To allow the JetPack filter to work on all images except Envira images, you’ll need to apply a custom filter.
+Follow the instructions in this document to safely add PHP code to your WordPress site.

 */